iancharles/shotbutler/README.md

 ## Prerequisites:
 - Python 3 (I have tested this on Python 3.7.
 I can't vouch for earlier versions.)
-- You will need a current version of boto3
+- A current version of boto3
-- You will need to have a valid AWS_PROFILE configured
+- A valid AWS_PROFILE configured in ~/.aws/config
-- You will need the following information available:
+- You will want the following information available:
     - Desired region
     - AWS account number for current (origin) account
     - AWS account number for target account